 4) Trends of transactions by Categories and Sub Categories

-I hope you find this template useful in managing your personal finances easily.
+I hope you find this personal finance management template excel useful in managing your personal finances easily.